Open-EO/openeo-python-client/docs/processes.rst

 looks intuitive and straightforward, but it should be noted that not everything is allowed in these functions.
-You should just limit yourself to calling :py:mod:`openeo.process.processes` functions, :py:class:`openeo.processes.ProcessBuilder` methods and basic math operators.
+You should just limit yourself to calling :py:mod:`openeo.processes` functions, :py:class:`openeo.processes.ProcessBuilder` methods and basic math operators.
 Don't call functions from other libraries like numpy or scipy.
 Don't use Python control flow statements like ``if/else`` constructs or ``for`` loops.